GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-19-helping-opal-build-llms.txt-content.md

 ```
 # Title: Mark Stott, Solutions Architect, Optimizely MVP

-> This website is the personal blog and portfolio of Mark Stott, a Software Solution Architect and Optimizely MVP.
+&gt; This website is the personal blog and portfolio of Mark Stott, a Software Solution Architect and Optimizely MVP.
 It highlights his professional experience, specializations, and recent technical articles.

 ## Mark Stott: Software Solution Architect & OMVP